Modern Slavery Policy

 Modern slavery is a crime that encompasses the many ways people can be exploited and forced to work for little or no pay – such as forced labour or forced marriage.
 Victims are controlled by force, threats, coercion, abduction, fraud and deception.

-In 2016, up to 40.3 million people across the globe were estimated to be living in some form of modern slavery.Increased migration is making many people more vulnerable to human trafficking and exploitation, with modern slavery being found in all industry sectors, from agriculture and fishing to domestic work.
+The 2021 Global Estimates reveal that, on any given day, 49.6 million people are living in modern slavery*.
+Increased migration is making many people more vulnerable to human trafficking and exploitation, with modern slavery being found in all industry sectors, from agriculture and fishing to domestic work.

 The Asia and Pacific region has the highest prevalence of forced labour, at 4 victims per 1000 people (GSI, 2019),but no country in the world is free from modern slavery.
 Regardless of size, population, or wealth, unfortunately there are still critical gaps into which the most vulnerable people can fall and be exploited.
 The UK is perceived as a low-risk country, because of our relatively ample resources and strong political will – but in the 2020/21 financial year alone, 10,689 cases have been referred to the National Referral Mechanism (IASC, 2021).
 The real number of people living in some form of modern slavery in the UK is likely to be higher.